Error Bounds for Physics-Informed Neural Networks in Fokker-Planck PDEs: First-order error bound

 Note that, for the constants in Proposition~\ref{prop:checking_alpha1}, it is sufficient to have upper bounds.
 Specifically, \citet{mishra2023estimates} show a method of over-estimating $C_{pde}$.
 Constant $C_{embed}$ depends on the domain geometry \citep{mizuguchi2017estimation}.
 Also note that a sufficiently large $N$ can ensure $C_{quad}N^{-\beta} \ll 1$.

 \paragraph{Training Scheme for First-Order Error Bound} Guided by Proposition~\ref{prop:checking_alpha1}, our goal is to train $\hat{e}_1$ to achieve sufficiently small loss.
-By the PINNs loss in Eq.~\eqref{eq:pinn_loss} and recursive PDE in Definition~\ref{def:1}, the training loss of $\hat{e}_1$ is:
+By the PINN loss in Eq.~\eqref{eq:pinn_loss} and the PDE of the first error in Eqs.~\eqref{eq:err_def} and~\eqref{eq:error_1_e1_func_pde}, the training loss of $\hat{e}_1$ is:

-By Eq.~\eqref{eq:pinn_loss_0_e1}-\eqref{eq:pinn_loss_r_e1}, we see that training $\hat{e}_1$ requires inputs from neural network $\hat{p}$ and its derivatives $\mathcal{D}[\hat{p}]$.
-This could lead to difficult training for $\hat{e}_1$ if the input $\mathcal{D}[\hat{p}]$ is highly oscillating \citep{zhao2023pinnsformer}.
+By Eq.~\eqref{eq:pinn_loss_0_e1}--\eqref{eq:pinn_loss_r_e1}, we see that training $\hat{e}_1$ requires inputs from neural network $\hat{p}$ and its derivatives $\mathcal{D}[\hat{p}]$.
+This could lead to difficult training for $\hat{e}_1$ if the input $\mathcal{D}[\hat{p}]$ is highly oscillating even when $\hat{p}$ is smooth by construction~\citep{zhao2023pinnsformer}.
 To address this issue, we implement a regularization loss to prevent rapid changes in $\mathcal{D}[\cdot]$ of the first PINN $\hat{p}$.
-Specifically, we train $\hat{p}$ by adding the following regularization loss to Eq.~\eqref{eq:pinn_loss}: where $\nabla$ is the gradient operator and $\|\cdot\|_2$ is the L2 norm.
+Specifically, we train $\hat{p}$ by adding the following regularization loss to Eq.~\eqref{eq:pinn_loss}:

+where $\nabla$ is the gradient operator and $\|\cdot\|_2$ is the L2 norm.
 We note that this regularization loss does not violate the paradigm of physics-informed learning, because as the residual of $\mathcal{D}[\cdot] \rightarrow 0$ for all $(x,t) \in \Omega$, the gradient of the differential residual $\nabla(\mathcal{D}[\cdot])$ also converges to zero.
-In fact, this regularization is investigated in \citep{yu2022gradient} to improve training stability of PINNs.
-A detailed description of our training scheme is provided in Appendix~\ref{appendix:train_and_results}
+In fact, this regularization is investigated in \citet{yu2022gradient} to improve training stability of PINNs.
+Note that such gradient regularization loss in Eq.~\eqref{eq:grad_reg} is not applied to the training of $\hat{e}_1$ in Eqs.~\eqref{eq:pinn_loss_e1} because $\mathcal{D}[\hat{e}_1]$ is not used to train subsequent error functions.
+A detailed description of our training scheme is provided in Appendix~\ref{appendix:train_and_results}.

 \begin{remark} Finally, we note that, while the presented approach focuses on FP-PDE and training an approximate PDF $\hat{p}$ and bounding its error, the only essential requirement is that the FP-PDE operator $\mathcal{D}[\cdot]$ is linear.
 Therefore, this approach naturally extends to other linear PDEs subject to initial and boundary conditions (e.g., Dirichlet and Neumann conditions).
-We illustrate this in a case study in Appendix~\ref{proof:1D_Heat},~\ref{appendix:1D-HEAT-sys} and~\ref{appendix:1D-HEAT-exp}. \end{remark}
+We illustrate this in a case study in Appendix~\ref{proof:1D_Heat},~\ref{appendix:1D-HEAT-sys}, and~\ref{appendix:1D-HEAT-exp}. \end{remark}